 Each audit trail indicates a user ID, the pathname to the file or program being audited, a time stamp, the type of operation, its result (success or error code), and so on.
-See Appendix C, Record Fields for Security Audits, for all the record fields in an audit trail.
+See Appendix C, Detailed Description of Audit Records, for all the record fields in an audit trail.